MUTATION RESEARCH-REVIEWS IN MUTATION RESEARCH

 JOURNAL OF MEDICAL GENETICS

-Unlocking the Secrets of Genetics for Clinical Innovation.JOURNAL OF MEDICAL GENETICS, published by the BMJ PUBLISHING GROUP, stands as a premier platform in the field of genetics, focusing on both fundamental genetic research and its clinical applications.
+Exploring the Intersection of Genetics and Medicine.JOURNAL OF MEDICAL GENETICS, published by the BMJ PUBLISHING GROUP, stands as a premier platform in the field of genetics, focusing on both fundamental genetic research and its clinical applications.
 With a distinctive legacy dating back to 1965 and a significant role in advancing the understanding of genetic disorders, this journal has established itself in the top tiers with a commendable Q1 category ranking in both Genetics and Clinical Genetics as of 2023.
 The journal's impact is underscored by its Scopus rankings, placing it among the leading journals in the fields of medicine and genetics.
 Researchers and practitioners are drawn to its rigorous peer-review process and its commitment to disseminating high-quality research findings, critical reviews, and innovative clinical practices.
 While it is not an open-access journal, the insights provided are invaluable for anyone looking to deepen their knowledge or contribute to the burgeoning field of medical genetics.

 GENOME RESEARCH